-The alkaline diet has quite the cult following among celebrities.
-It touts a multitude of claims ranging from weight loss to reducing osteoporosis and preventing cancer.
+Celebrities have praised the alkaline diet for weight loss, and for other benefits, from reducing osteoporosis to preventing cancer.
 With claims like these, it’s no surprise the alkaline diet has been popping up in headlines for decades.
-But does it work?
-Registered dietitian Jessica Kelley MS, RD, sheds light on the health benefits of this buzzy pH diet.
+Registered dietitian Jessica Bippen, MS, RD, explores if there are benefits of an alkaline diet, including the pros and cons of this buzzy pH diet.

 The alkaline diet, aka the alkaline-ash diet or acid-alkaline diet, is based on the concept of manipulating your body’s pH based on the food you eat.
 The idea behind this eating pattern suggests that when we metabolize food, we leave an “ash” that is either alkaline or acidic.
 The foods that promote an acid pH in the body require your body to work harder to rebalance its tightly regulated, slightly alkaline pH.
 When we constantly eat acid-forming foods, it takes a toll on this buffering system.
 They make the body more susceptible to weight gain and diseases like osteoporosis and cancer.